cubidron/lyceris/README.md

 - [X] Fabric
 - [X] Quilt

-Versions below 1.12.2 is not supported and won't be supported in the future.
+Versions below 1.12.2 Forge is not supported and won't be supported in the future.

 ## Getting Started